JesseAldridge/heroku_app_checker/README.md

 # Installation

+Note: I haven't yet tested these instructions, so there's probably a few rough edges here and there.

 Clone the repo:  `git clone https://github.com/JesseAldridge/heroku_app_checker`

 Create a `secrets.py` file following the format in `secrets.py.fake_example`.

-Set up a remote server.
-Here is how I do it:

-Note: I haven't yet tested these instructions, so there's probably a few rough edges here and there.

 Create a Ubuntu [ec2 box](https://aws.amazon.com/ec2/) (the smallest kind is fine).